 Yossi Maimon, CPA.
 Mr. Maimon joined Protalix Ltd. as its Chief Financial Officer pursuant to an employment agreement effective as of October 15, 2006 by and between Protalix Ltd. and Mr. Maimon and currently serves as our Chief Financial Officer.
 Pursuant to the employment agreement, his current monthly base salary is NIS 73,500 (approximately \$19,240) and Mr. Maimon is entitled to an annual discretionary bonus and additional discretionary bonuses in the event Protalix achieves significant financial milestones, subject to the Board's sole discretion.
 The monthly salary is subject to cost of living adjustments from time to time.
 In connection with the employment agreement, Protalix agreed to grant to Mr. Maimon options to purchase 10,150 ordinary shares of Protalix Ltd. at an exercise price equal to \$59.40 per share, which we assumed as options to purchase 619,972 shares of our common stock at \$0.97 per share.
 The first 25% of such options shall vest on the first anniversary of the grant date and the remainder shall vest quarterly in 12 equal increments.
 In addition, in 2008 we granted to Mr. Maimon an option to purchase 175,000 shares of our common stock at an exercise price equal to \$5.00 per share.
 The option vests variably over a five-year period that commenced on January 1, 2008.
 In 2009, we granted to Mr. Maimon an option to purchase 50,000 shares of our common stock at an exercise price equal to \$2.65 per share.
 As of December 31, 2009, all of those options had fully vested.
-In 2010, we granted Mr. Maimon an option to purchase 130,000 shares of our common stock at an exercise price equal to \$6.90 per share, which option vests quarterly over a three-year period commencing upon FDA approval of taliglucerase alfa, if at all.
+In 2010, we granted Mr. Maimon an option to purchase alfa, if at all.
 The employment agreement is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Mr. Maimon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions toward
+Mr. Maimon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car and a company phone.
+Mr. Maimon is entitled to 28 working days of vacation.
+All stock options that have not vest